 Skin Support | Jojoba | Paws (Avoid Licking) |

-Research from the Journal of Veterinary Behavior shows brief aromatherapy sessions (under 20 minutes) reduce stress markers by 41%.
+A study by the Journal of Veterinary Behavior indicates that short aromatherapy (less than 20 minutes) decreases stress indicators by 41%.
 Never apply undiluted extracts directly to fur or skin.
-Test mixtures on small patches first, watching for redness or itching.
+Apply test mixtures on small patches and check whether there is redness or itching.

 Store blends in dark glass bottles away from pets.
 When diffusing, ensure your dog can leave the room.
-These steps let you harness plant benefits while prioritizing safety.
+The steps will allow you to use the benefits of plants and focus on safety.

 Essential Oils to Avoid Around Dogs

-Many household products contain aromatic extracts that seem harmless but hide serious risks for pets.
-While these plant-based solutions work well in human care routines, canine biology reacts differently to certain compounds.
+Most of the household products have aromatic extracts that appear harmless but present dangerous hazards to pets.
+Although these plant-based solutions are effective in the care practices of human beings, the biology of canines responds differently to some of these compounds.
 Let’s explore which options demand strict avoidance.

 High-Risk Plant Extracts